So, you hate your RV shower, do ya?

 We recommend you just try the flow stopper first.
 See if your water still changes temperature or not.

 If it does, at least you still have one benefit.

 You've stopped the dribble.

 Trying out the backflow valve can be worth it as it's pretty cheap.
-You can probably return it if it doesn't work out.

 Try at your own risk!

 Your Second Favorite Upgrade For The RV Shower

 Replacing your lame RV manufacturer installed shower head is one of the simplest, best changes you can make for your RV shower.